-- Labels: Add labels to applications to group them.
-These groups can be used to filter application servers in lists and reports.
-This is also used to enable specific features: - The smartcard: label is used to enable smart card access for this application (see Smart Card Redirection for more information). - The record: label is used to to activate session recording for this application for all users (needs to be enabled). - Server Labels (Only relevant for RDP/Remote Applications): Server labels identify on which application servers this application is available.
-When a users launches this application, these labels will be used to define a list of applicable servers to connect to. - User labels: User labels are used in the process of authorizing users to applications.
-Only users with labels assigned in this field will see the application in the Applications tab (use all: to be visible for all users).
-See chapter on Label Management for more information. - Auto Start Labels: Start the application automatically at login for users with defined matching labels.
-The set of labels you can define, are the same as User Labels.
-Use "all:" to enable auto start of the application for all users.
-The application will be started in the background and will be available to the user via the sidebar.
-Note: recorded applications will not be started automatically and this feature is not compatible with the option Ask for Credentials. - Start in Foreground (Only available for RDP/Remote Applications): If enabled and the application auto starts at login, it will immediately be presented to the user and the workspace will be skipped. - Concurrent Usage (Only available for RDP/Remote Applications): Allow a user to open multiple instances of this application at the same time.
+- Unicode Keyboard Support: Disable when the application (e.g. software made with Qt) does not support the Unicode Keyboard Awingu uses in the RDP Gateway.
+We suggest first to try with Unicode Keyboard Support enabled: when typing in the application results in a repetition of the first typed character (or other odd behavior), then you should disable the Unicode support.
+The advantage of Unicode Keyboard is better recognition of special characters on keyboards and the use of on-screen keyboards on tablets. - Start in Foreground: If enabled and the application auto starts at login, it will immediately be presented to the user and the workspace will be skipped. - Concurrent Usage: Allow a user to open multiple instances of this application at the same time.
 This is enabled by default.
-A common use case to disable this option is for an application that accesses a predefined user-owned file, like Microsoft Outlook (only one process can access the user's mailbox). - Ask for Credentials (Only available for RDP/Remote Applications): A user will have to provide credentials to login to the application (otherwise Awingu provides the login credentials to the application server).
+A common use case to disable this option is for an application that accesses a predefined user-owned file, like Microsoft Outlook (only one process can access the user's mailbox). - Ask for Credentials: A user will have to provide credentials to login to the application (otherwise Awingu provides the login credentials to the application server).
 This is useful when the Server Labels are linked to application servers that are not joined to the Windows domain.
-Can only be enabled when there are no Auto Start Labels assigned. - Notifications (Only available for RDP/Remote Applications): Allow this application to send notifications to a user (default enabled).
+Can only be enabled when there are no Auto Start Labels assigned. - Notifications: Allow this application to send notifications to a user (default enabled).
 Those notifications will be shown in the sidebar as a red dot.
-If the application provides a relevant hover text for the systray icon, this will be shown to the user, too.
+If the application provides a relevant hover text for the systray icon, this will also be shown to the user. - Minimum Size: When enabled, you can set a minimum size to be able to use this application on devices with small screens.
+If the visible part of the application session is smaller than this minimum size, you will be able to pan inside the session.